Tag: websites

 Top Celebrity Websites Hacked – Does A Public Figure’s Website Need Extra Security?

 Most public figures have started to tweet and blog in order to keep their fan base or followers up to date with their day to day life and with their beliefs about everyday happenings.
 But the most important thing that we must note is that public figures, celebrities, actors and other artistes have the least security for their website and social media presence.
 This means that they are the favorite tool to spread rumors and misinformation through.
 This article deals with the need for extra security for the website of a public figure, famous personality or celebrity.
 Soft Target Celebrity websites are a soft target for hackers and publicity seeking geeks.
 The celebrity has a ready fan base who will immediately be tapped for the attention.
-The ultimate aim for hackers and script kiddies ...
+The ultimate aim for hackers and script kiddies is ...

 Don’t be so shocked at the Falwell claims – research on Christian sex websites reveals an adventurous side to evangelical sexual culture